Skip to content

 TestExecutor

-TestExecutor(agent_config_path, execution_config=None, file_processor=None, agent_factory=None, evaluators=None, config_loader=None, progress_callback=None, on_test_start=None, force_ingest=False, agent_config=None, resolved_execution_config=None, backend=None, allow_side_effects=False)
+TestExecutor(agent_config_path, execution_config=None, file_processor=None, evaluators=None, config_loader=None, progress_callback=None, on_test_start=None, force_ingest=False, agent_config=None, resolved_execution_config=None, backend=None)

 Executor for running agent test cases.